Case Study: How Editor Matt Carter Used Filmsupply to Elevate a Nas Music Video

 I’m not sure, but a ton.
 Listening to the same song so many times makes you notice the smallest little details in the production, which I really respect.

-B&W Closeup 7 hands reaching around to hug someone
+B&W closeup of 7 hands reaching around to hug someone.

 Hear how Stink Studios created an entire ad for Grammarly using Filmsupply.